 However, it's important to have realistic expectations when moving to Vietnam.

-Things work very differently from the west.
-While bribes and scams are considered shocking to westerners, it's generally accepted as a norm in Vietnam.
+Things work very differently.
+While bribes and scams are considered shocking to Westerners, it's generally accepted as a norm in Vietnam.

 This means teachers should be diligent when accepting job placements to ensure they're making the right decision.